DjangoGirls/organizer-manual/website/README.md

 You can edit most fields but keep those few rules in mind:

+* Don't change the name or the city: if you need to do that, please [contact us](mailto:hello@djangogirls.com).
 * You can change the event date if you want to set a more precise date and postpone or delay an event.
 If you need to do that, keep us posted ;)
 * You can modify the cover picture for your event.
 Remember that this picture should be under Creative Common Licence.
 To find a new one, you can look on [Flickr](http://flickr.com/) or [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
 Don't forget to update photo credit and link.
 * You can't edit your team: if you want to add or remove someone, [contact us](mailto:hello@djangogirls.com)
+* Don't change the event email: it helps us contact you when we need to do it.

+Don't forget to save any modification by clicking on the `Save` button in the right menu.

 ## Manage and edit content